sander-verhoeven/candidate-interview/README.md

 - [ ] Improve the code.
    - [ ] Terraform plan / apply should be available to run within the Vagrant environment without issues.
 - [ ] Add a README detailing your design decissions.

+:warning: We are reviewing your code and decisions, not external tools.

 ### :100: Candidate Instructions